- Things to Do

 - Plan Your Trip

 Arizona Snowbowl has the elevation to break up the springtime sparring match between warm sun and mountain snow.
+Guest blog by Stacey Wittig.

-With a base elevation of 9,200 feet above sea level and a summit elevation of 11,500 feet, the snow resort’s extreme altitude at will beat the heat in any early spring “sun vs. snow” contest.
+With a base elevation of 9,200 feet above sea level and a summit elevation of 11,500 feet, the snow resort’s extreme altitude will beat the heat in any early spring “sun vs. snow” contest.
 We Flagstaff locals expect to be skiing and boarding through spring break and into the second week of April.

 As far as I’m concerned, spring skiing delivers the most epic of ski experiences.
 I can’t wait to break out my light, windproof ski jacket and head out into the Arizona sunshine.
 While skiing, I push its elastic cuffs above my elbows to get an early start on the summertime tan.
 There’s a euphoric feeling that you get when nippy breezes off the snow hit skin warmed by the mountain sun.
-Or the sense of freedom you get while flying down Upper Ridge in your favorite T-shirt, shorts or tank top.* Makes you want to exclaim, “Best life ever!” to the others riding the chairlift with you.
-BTW, Arizona Snowbowl is the only place in the world where you can see the Grand Canyon from your seat on the chairlift.
+Or the sense of freedom you get while flying down Upper Ridge in your favorite T-shirt, shorts or tank top.* Makes you want to exclaim, “Best life ever!” to the others riding the combination lift with you.
+BTW, Arizona Snowbowl is the only place in the world where you can see the Grand Canyon from your seat on the combination lift.

 I love the way my skis grab in the smooth, buttery spring snow.
 I don’t have to work so hard to control my speed – the heavy snow does that for me.
 I love mushy bump skiing that seems oh, so forgiving.
 Maybe I prefer Arizona spring snow because I learned to ski in Minnesota where your edges were the only thing that held you to unyielding, icy slopes.
 I fell hard in love with spring skiing during the decade that I lived in Colorado mountain towns.
 Now after twenty ski seasons in Flagstaff, I’ve learned that springtime is prime ski time here as well.

 Springtime is costume time at Arizona Snowbowl.
-You can flaunt your throwback 1970s neon one piece or dress in black leather as the ski bikers do.
+You can flaunt your throwback 1970s neon one-piece or dress in black leather as the ski bikers do.
 Off the record, on the last day of the season, or the weekend day closest to the last day of the season, some revelers ski or shred in skimpy beachwear, or no beachwear at all, to celebrate the last run of the year.
 The unauthorized traditional rite of spring follows the same vein as Cardboard Classic at Steamboat Springs or Telluride’s pond skimming.

 Arizona Snowbowl is located fourteen miles from historic downtown Flagstaff, two hours from Phoenix and 70 miles from the Grand Canyon.
 Established in 1938 – only 24 years after Arizona became a state, for goodness sakes – Arizona Snowbowl is one of the longest continually run ski areas in the country.